nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | **`t/ENTRY_TYPE`** | An entry type refers to either `e` for "Expenditure" or `i` for "Income"                 |
 | **`mo/MONTH`**     | Allows you to view only entries in a specified month in `YYYY-mm` format, e.g. `2022-01` |

-1. View a LineGraph of all expenditures in a specified month
+1. View a Line Graph of all expenditures in a specified month
    - Examples: `view t/e mo/2022-01` where we specify the month to be January 2022.
-   - Expected: `Show graphically all expenditure by month` and a LineGraph on the right of the application
+   - Expected: `Show graphically all expenditure by month` and a Line Graph on the right of the application

    ![ViewCommandExpenditureMonth](images/ug/ViewCommandExpenditureMonth.png)

-2. View a LineGraph of all incomes in a specified month
+2. View a Line Graph of all incomes in a specified month
    - Examples: `view t/i mo/2022-01`
-   - Expected: `Show graphically all income by month` and a LineGraph on the right of the application
+   - Expected: `Show graphically all income by month` and a Line Graph on the right of the application

 - The `MONTH` field is optional.
-If a month is specified, the entry details for the corresponding month is shown, accompanied by a LineGraph on the right of the application.
+If a month is specified, the entry details for the corresponding month is shown, accompanied by a Line Graph on the right of the application.
 If no month is specified, the application displays an error.

 ### Clearing all entries: `clear`